Resources

 Client DeliveryWorkflow

-WeTransfer is convenient for one-off file transfers.
-But for survey deliverables — where data quality, permanence, and professional presentation matter — it falls short in every important way.
+WeTransfer is convenient for one-off transfers.
+But for survey deliverables — where permanence and professional presentation matter — it falls short.

 March 5, 2025